School of Science, Engineering and Environment

 Driven by industry, and delivered by supportive programme teams, you can develop the knowledge and skills to become unstoppable in your career.

-As a biology student, you will be based in our advanced, integrated teaching laboratory known as the Bodmer Lab.
+As a biological sciences student, you will be based in our advanced, integrated teaching laboratory known as the Bodmer Lab.
 This specialist, purpose-built facility ensures that you benefit from the latest technologies to keep teaching and learning apace with cutting-edge innovation and discovery.

 What about after uni?